fwaggle/pyELM327/Readme.md

 import elm327

 with elm327.ELM327(2) as elm:
-	elm.write('ATZ')
+	print elm.fetchBatteryLevel()
 ```

 The argument 2 is the port, per the pySerial specifications (COM3 in this
 case).
-On Linux I replace 2 with '/dev/ttyUSB0'.
+On Linux replace 2 with '/dev/ttyUSB0'.
 You can also specify the baud rate and other serial port options.

 Other examples can be found in `examples/`